Nothing Can Faze Davante Adams

 "No one has bet on Davante more than Davante," says Alistair Thompson, his best friend since sixth grade.
 "He has always been famous in his own head."

-Not in an arrogant way, but in a way that you haveto be when you're accustomed to fighting for a jersey.
+Not in an arrogant way, but in a way that you have to be when you're accustomed to fighting for a jersey.
 For minutes.
 For some modicum of respect.
 As a late bloomer to the sport, Adams wasn't chosen for All-American games in high school.
 Many thought he'd have a nice career at Hawaii or San Diego State, get a good education and move on.

 So he grinded.